erik-larsen/emscripten-sdl2-ogles2/README.md

 ![Hello Texture Atlas](media/hello_text_txf.png)

-Demonstrates Texfont text, loading a font texture atlas from a .txf file and applying it to a quad.
+Demonstrates Texfont text, loading a font texture atlas from a .txf file and applying it to a quad, as well as rendering of text strings.

 ## Motivation